Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Renamed `grid` to `layout`.
 It will now house the `card` module, too.
 This is done to make sure that cards are never used without the grid system, as they wouldn't work too well without it.
 - Fully implemented the `card` module into `layout`, gave me no trouble.
 It's fully operational and tested.
 Some color tweaking might be required, but everything is pretty much ready for deployment in the `layout` module.
+- Customized `checkbox` and `radio` input elements, they should work pretty much fine.
+- *TODO* Add variables to customize `input_control` further, except buttons.
+Add all missing values much like I have done in `layout` module.